C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation

-Algorithm \ref{alg:main} gives the main loop and introduces the global sets $\transdone$ and $\transtodo$, and two arrays $\sources[\opord]$ and $\targs[\opord]$ containing sources and targets for each order.
-The algorithm processes $\pop{\cpdsord}$ and $\collapse{\cpdsord}$ rules like the naive algorithm and creates trip wires for the alternating transitions.
+Algorithm \ref{alg:main} gives the main loop and introduces the global sets of transitions $\transdone$ and $\transtodo$, and two arrays $\sources[\opord]$ and $\targs[\opord]$ containing sources and targets for each order.
+The algorithm processes $\pop{\cpdsord}$ and $\collapse{\cpdsord}$ rules like the naive algorithm and creates trip-wires for the alternating transitions.
 Algorithm~\ref{alg:update-cpdsrules} gives the main steps processing a new transition.
 In most cases a new transition is created, however, for \emph{push} rules we create a trip-wire.
 We describe some of the algorithms informally below.

-In \createtrip we create a trip-wire with a new target $\tuple{\sastateset_\opord, \sastateset_\opord, \emptyset, \emptyset}$.
+In $\createtrip$ we create a trip-wire with a new target $\tuple{\sastateset_\opord, \sastateset_\opord, \emptyset, \emptyset}$.
 This is added using an $\addtarget$ procedure which also checks $\transdone$ to create further targets.
 E.g., a new target $\tuple{\sastateset_\opord, \countdown_\opord, \sastateset_{\mathit{lbl}}, \sastateset'_\opord}$ combines with an existing $\sastate_\opord \satran{\sastate_{\opord-1}} \sastateset''_\opord$ to create a new target $\tuple{\sastateset, \countdown_\opord \setminus \set{\sastate_\opord}, \sastateset_{\mathit{lbl}} \cup \set{\sastate_{\opord-1}}, \sastateset'_\opord \cup \sastateset''_\opord}$.
 (This step corrects a bug of Schwoon\etal) Similarly $\updatetrip$ updates existing targets by new transitions.
 In all cases, when a source and matching complete target are created, we perform the propagations as above.